Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 \subsubsection{Excitation of mirror and ion-cyclotron instabilities}

 In our simulations of high-$\beta$ turbulence, large-scale fluctuations in the bulk ion velocity are driven by the external forcing.
 These motions cause the volume-averaged magnetic-field strength to increase, which produces positive temperature anisotropy, $\Delta T \equiv T_\perp - T_\parallel > 0$, through adiabatic invariance.
 Figure~\ref{fig:T_vs_t} shows the evolution of the box-averaged parallel (red line) and perpendicular (blue line) temperatures during the simulation at $\beta_{\rm i0} = 16$.
+(Density fluctuations in our simulation are small, so adopting density-weighted averaging does not change the results significantly.)
 The box-averaged temperature anisotropy, $\overline{\Delta T} = {\delta T_\perp} - {\delta T_\parallel}$, where ${\delta T_{\perp,\parallel}} \equiv \overline{T}_{\perp,\parallel} - T_{\rm i0}$, is shown with the purple line.
 Very early in the simulation, the box-averaged temperature anisotropy, $\overline{\Delta T}/\overline{T}_{\parallel}$, reaches the $1/\beta_\parallel$ threshold for the mirror instability.
 Some parts of the box also cross the threshold for rapid growth of the AIC instability, which we take to be $0.5/\sqrt{\beta_\parallel}$ following Refs.~\citep{SagdeevShafranov1960,Gary1994}.
 (The AIC instability is technically threshold-less, but its growth rate decreases exponentially for pressure anisotropies below ${\approx}0.5/\sqrt{\beta_\parallel}$; see Refs.~\citep{Gary1992, Hellinger2006,Sironi2015} for additional details on the AIC instability's thresholds.)
 As a result, mirror and AIC fluctuations appear at small scales.
 These fluctuations can be seen in the three-dimensional snapshot of $\delta B_\parallel$ in Figure~\ref{fig:3D} (left column), and in more detail in Figure~\ref{fig:slice_mirror} in Appendix~\ref{sec:appendix_instabilities}, where we also present a detailed structure-function analysis of mirror and AIC modes.
 Ultimately (after ${\approx}$2--3 Alfv\'en-crossing times), the temperature anisotropy falls below the mirror threshold and positive-pressure-anisotropy instabilities are no longer driven, meaning that the mirror and AIC stages are just transient in our simulations.
 In the quasi-steady state, only a small portion of the simulation box is above the mirror threshold, and mirror fluctuations are not obviously present (see Figure~\ref{fig:anisotropy} for more detail).